Delayed Hawkes birth-death processes: Existence, uniqueness and stability

 \end{definition}

-In the examples given in Remark \ref{remarkgeneralised}, we typically assume that $h$ is a.s. piecewise continuous.
-This is also assumed in Definition \ref{DHcluster2}.
-In that case, $h$ is separable w.r.t. the class of open subsets of $\mathbb R$, taking $C$ to be any countable dense subset of $\mathbb R$, e.g. the set of rational numbers.
-By \cite[\S III.4]{Neveu}, measurability of $(\omega,t)\mapsto h_\omega(t)$ can then be ensured.
+We typically assume that the random function $h$ is a.s.\ piecewise continuous.
+In that case, $h$ is separable with respect to the class of open subsets of $\mathbb R$, taking $C$ to be any countable dense subset of $\mathbb R$, e.g., the set of rational numbers.
+By \cite{Neveu}, \S III.4, measurability of $(\omega,t)\mapsto h_\omega(t)$ can then be ensured.
 The feasibility of such a construction essentially comes down to the separability of the range space of the excitation functions.

-For now, we wish to construct a univariate process having dynamics (\ref{intensity nonlinear uni}) upon a basis consisting of a bivariate Poisson process of unit rate marked by random functions $h(\cdot,\omega)$, for which we need Lemma \ref{Poisson construction} below.
-This is a well-known result underlying many simulation algorithms of point processes driven by conditional intensities, see e.g. \cite{OgataLewis}.
-Compare \cite[Lemma 1]{Massoulie}.